maelhawary/Text-Summarization-End-to-End/README.md

 # Text-Summarization-End-to-End

-In this project LLma is used to provide text summarization, streamlit is used for provide production with PDF reader and summarization display, the model is containarized using docker and then depolyed with CI/CD using Github action on AWS EC2 instance
+This LLm project provides text summarization for any PDF context.

 # To use
-1. Luch EC2 instance (or any other but you need to change .ymal file in this case), add the secrects actions
+1. Lunch and connect your AWS EC2 instance, add the following context to the secrects actions: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION
-2. add self-hosted runner for EC2 instance and install docker on it
+2. Add the self-hosted runner for EC2 instance.
-3. Choose your prefered repositery name:
-Repos_nam
-Key:
-secret:
-region:
-4. Run it on github actions
+3. Install docker on your EC2 instance as follows:
+    #optinal
+    sudo apt-get update -y
+    sudo apt-get upgrade

+    #required
+    curl -fsSL https://get.docker.com -o get-docker.sh
+    sudo sh get-docker.sh
+    sudo usermod -aG docker ubuntu
+    newgrp docker

+4. Run the github actions and then access the web app using the Public IPv4 address for your EC2 instance followed by the port 8501 (e.g. 55.55.555.55:8501)